KT Tunstall: Drastic Fantastic and Tiger Suit (2007–2012)

 The album's first single was "Fade Like a Shadow" in the United States and "(Still a) Weirdo" in the United Kingdom.
-These lead singles were released before the album.

-Tunstall has also been a panellist on the BBC Two comedy music show Never Mind the Buzzcocks, first on series 21 episode 8 (2008), and on series 24 episode 10 (2012).
+Tunstall has also been a panelist on the BBC Two comedy music show Never Mind the Buzzcocks, first on series 21 episode 8 (2008), and on series 24 episode 10 (2012).

-Invisible Empire // Crescent Moon and other ventures (2013–2014)
+Invisible Empire // Crescent Moon (2013–2014)

-On 20 March 2013, Tunstall announced that her fourth studio album would be titled Invisible Empire // Crescent Moon, which has since been considered her best by many critics and her most melancholy album to date.
+On 20 March 2013 Tunstall announced that her fourth studio album would be titled Invisible Empire // Crescent Moon, which has since been considered her best by many critics and her most melancholy album to date.
 The title reflects the two batches of songs she recorded with singer-songwriter and producer Howe Gelb in 2012.
 Invisible Empire, recorded in April, is the melancholic half that deals with her father's death and the theme of mortality, while Crescent Moon, recorded in November 2012, features songs that are more ethereal.
-These 13 songs formed an album that Tunstall described as "from the heart," inspired by her divorce from Luke Bullen and her father's passing.

-Invisible Empire // Crescent Moon came out in the United Kingdom on 10 June 2013, while it was released in Germany and Australia on 7 June, in Japan and Canada on 11 June, and 6 August 2013 in the United States.
+These 13 songs formed an album that Tunstall described as "from the heart," inspired by her divorce from Luke Bullen and her father's death.Invisible Empire // Crescent Moon was released in the United Kingdom on 10 June 2013, while it was released in Germany and Australia on 7 June, in Japan and Canada on 11 June, and 6 August in the United States.
 Meanwhile, the lead single, "Feel It All", was released worldwide on 10 June, and its music video premiered on 29 April.
 In its first week of release, the album entered the UK charts at No. 14 and it was a modest commercial success in Europe: it peaked at No. 52 in Belgium, No. 84 in the Netherlands, No. 240 in France, No. 7 in Scotland, and No. 56 in Switzerland.
-On the other hand, the album received the best reviews and ratings Tunstall has ever received.